top of page

 EDUCATION

-Central Texas College, Killeen TX.
+1998 Central Texas College), Killeen TX.
 Interior Design and Fine Arts

-Columbia College, Chicago, IL.
-Interior Design & Studio Art
+1980 Columbia College, Chicago, IL.
+Interior Design and Studio Art

 Additional Studies: